What do executors do

 These are the main tasks for distributing the estate of a deceased person:

-To find out more about your responsibilities as an executor, read our free guide and factsheet.
-It may be best to start by reading the guide, which gives you an introduction to being an executor and the duties you have, then read the factsheet if you need more detailed information.
+To find out more about your responsibilities as an executor, read our guide and factsheet.
+The guide gives you an introduction to being an executor, and the factsheet provides more detailed information.

 Please help us be there for older people in need

 We help millions of older people every year with expert advice, a wide range of services and much-needed companionship.

 But we need your help to continue being there when we’re needed most.